neondatabase/website/content/docs/introduction/free-tier.md

 Neon storage consumes extra space in order to support point-in-time restore, which enables you to restore your data to a historical state.
 Historical data is stored in log-based format.

-Neon limits the amount of modification history that is stored in the Technical Preview Free Tier.
+Neon limits the amount of modification history that is stored in the Free Tier.